Ashen-Shaminda/skin-disease/README.md

 7. **View the App:** After running the app, it will be displayed on your device or emulator.
 You can interact with it just like any other app.

 8. **Debugging:** If you encounter any issues or errors, Flutter provides various debugging tools.
 You can use print statements, debug breakpoints, or Flutter DevTools to diagnose and fix problems.
+<br><hr>
+### Adding firebase to Flutter project involves a few steps
+1. Set up Firebase Project:
+    - Go to the Firebase Console (https://console.firebase.google.com/).
+    - Create a new project or select an existing project.
+[Using flutterfire cli](https://firebase.flutter.dev/docs/cli/)
+    - Follow the instructions to add Firebase to your app.
+You will need to provide your Android package name and/or iOS bundle identifier during this process.

+2. Add FlutterFire to Your Flutter Project:
+    - Open your Flutter project in your preferred editor.
+    - Add the FlutterFire dependencies to your pubspec.yaml file.
+    - Run ```flutter pub get``` in your terminal to fetch the dependencies.

+3. Set up Firebase Configuration Files:
+   * For Android:
+       - Download the google-services.json file from the Firebase Console.
+       - Place the google-services.json file in the android/app directory of your Flutter project.